ryanleecode/raiden-api-sdk/README.md

 This is an typescript SDK for interacting with the [Raiden API](https://raiden-network.readthedocs.io/en/latest/rest_api.html).

-Raiden is a second-layer solution for doing payments on ethereum
+[Raiden](https://raiden.network) is a second-layer solution for doing payments on [Ethereum](https://www.ethereum.org/).

-It is built on top of the [openapi generated sdk](https://github.com/drdgvhbh/raiden-openapi-sdk).
+Also checkout the raw SDK generated using openapi [here](https://github.com/drdgvhbh/raiden-openapi-sdk).

 ## Installation